 Montreal's Best Brunch: Sparrow

-Trend hunters aching to be scene (bad pun), here's a bar/restaurant/brunch spot for ya.
-One part pub, one part hipster haven, Mile End's Sparrow had peeps buzzing from the get-go over its relaxed vibe adorned with scones, crumpets, homemade doughnuts and red velvet waffles.
-Unfortunately, the red velvet waffles are no longer, BUT the doughnuts remain, complemented by a fresh list of brunch offerings.
-Think house smoked trout served with a soft boiled egg, spinach and green onion pancake and beet salad (see photo).
+One part pub, one part hipster haven, Mile End's Sparrow had people buzzing from the get-go over its relaxed vibe adorned with scones, crumpets, homemade doughnuts and red velvet waffles.
+Unfortunately, the red velvet waffles are no longer, but the doughnuts remain, complemented by a fresh list of brunch offerings.
+Think house-smoked trout served with a soft boiled egg, spinach and green onion pancake and beet salad (see photo).
 Or steak and eggs with chimichurri and sweet potato home fries.

 When: Brunch served weekends, 10 a.m. to 3 p.m.